-This report is not for publication because it would disclose information relating to the financial or business affairs of any particular person (including the authority holding that information) as in para 3 of Schedule 12A to the Local Government Act 1972.
+- This report is not for publication because it would disclose information relating to any individual as in para 1 of Schedule 12A to the Local Government Act 1972. - This report is not for publication because it would disclose information relating to the financial or business affairs of any particular person (including the authority holding that information) as in para 3 of Schedule 12A to the Local Government Act 1972.

-5 Suspension revocation of Norwich City Council private hire drivers licence No. 19 00180 PHDRIV (paras 1 and 3)
+\7 Application for renewal of a private hire drivers licence 19 01534 PHDRIV - (Paras 1 and 3) Not before 16:00